Go Back

 • 2 tablespoons pure vanilla extract

-• 3 peaches skin removed, diced, and tossed with some lemon juice to stop any browning
+• 3 peaches peeled, diced, and tossed with a little lemon juice

 Instructions